ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

   Once the job is complete, you will find the source-to-target probabilities in the `/user/$USER/RUEN-WMT13/s2t` HDFS directory.

+  You can visualize the output by running the SequenceFile printing command:

+      $HADOOP_ROOT/bin/hadoop \
+          jar $RULEXTRACTJAR \
+          uk.ac.cam.eng.extraction.hadoop.util.SequenceFilePrint \
+          RUEN-WMT13/s2t/part-r-00000 2>/dev/null | head -n 3

+  You should see a similar looking output:

+      0 -1_10003_1428_3_1752 -1_6_3_1106_784_4_911	{0=1.0, 1=1.0, 4=1.0, 5=1.0}
+      0 -1_100521_277 -1_3191_471_151					{0=1.0, 1=1.0, 4=1.0, 5=1.0}
+      0 -1_100529_360070_9 -1_8906_41685_40			{0=1.0, 1=1.0, 4=1.0, 5=1.0}

+  The first three fields correspond to the left-hand side, source side and target side of a rule.
+The last field represents the computed features.
+In this example, the index 0 corresponds to the source-to-target probability, the index 1 corresponds to the rule count, the index 4 correponds to the "cc" provenance specific probability and the index 5 corresponds to the "cc" provenance specific rule count.
+In the sample provided, "cc" is the only provenance so features for indices 0, 1, 4 and 5 should be the same.

   \subsection rulextract_t2s Target-to-source Probability

   Computation of other features can be done simultaneously.